 Dr. Bryan Tachibana received his Doctor of Physical Therapy in 2017 from MGH Institute of Health Professions.
 He received his Bachelors in Athletic Training in 2014 from the University of Miami.
 After DPT school, Dr. Tachibana completed the Brooks/UNF Orthopaedic Residency in 2018 and is currently a Fellow in Training with the Brooks/UNF OMPT Fellowship.
 Currently, he is active both within AAOMPT and APTA's American Academy of Sports Physical Therapy.

 Dr. Taylor is an Assistant Professor in the Doctor of Physical Therapy (DPT) program at Gannon University in Ruskin, FL.
 He received his DPT from the University of Indianapolis and is a Board-Certified Clinical Specialist in Orthopaedic Physical Therapy, having graduated from the James A. Haley Veterans’ Hospital’s Orthopaedic Residency Program.
-He has a Graduate Certificate in Applied Biostatistics and is currently a Public Health PhD student at the University of South Florida, studying Epidemiology.
+He has a Graduate Certificate in Applied Biostatistics and is currently a Public Health PhD candidate at the University of South Florida, studying Epidemiology.
 Dr. Taylor’s research interests are related to how sleep and musculoskeletal pain and function interact at the population level.

 Jon Umlauf is an Assistant Professor for the Army-Baylor Doctor of Physical Therapy Program and currently serves as the internship director at the Brooke Army Medical Center located in San Antonio.
 He earned his DPT in 2012 from the Army-Baylor Physical Therapy program and a DSc from Baylor in 2018.
 He is board certified in Orthopedics, fellowship trained in manual physical therapy, and is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists.
 His research interests include diagnostic musculoskeletal ultrasound imaging, manual therapy for peripheral neuropathies, and clinical instruction.